lunawonka/wound-healing-projects/README.md

 Pipeline Scalability via MONAI: We utilized the MONAI framework for GPU-accelerated preprocessing of the BBBC019 and private PBM datasets.
 The A100’s high VRAM enabled the deployment of Cellpose-SAM for high-throughput instance segmentation, processing thousands of cell masks in parallel—a workflow that was computationally inaccessible on standard local hardware.

+## Acknowledgment

+This work was supported through access to NVIDIA A100 Tensor Core GPUs provided by the NVIDIA Hardware Grant Program.
+We gratefully acknowledge NVIDIA for supporting the computational infrastructure used in this project.